EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 1. In the SharePoint Playground panel, on the tab General, under **Site address**, click **Edit**.
 1. In Edit SharePoint site address, under **SharePoint site address**, type **SharePoint-playground** and click **Save**.
 1. In the message box Change site name?, click **No**.

+    Wait until the site address finishes updating.
+This will take under a minute.

 1. Close the panel.

 #### PowerShell